 - a.
 Student is required to wear Augusta University student identification while attending the intern site. - b.
 Student is required to dress professionally, wearing business casual attire, unless otherwise required by the intern site. - c.
 Schedule: - i.
 Student is required to develop a work schedule with their Preceptor. - ii.
 The work schedule is at the discretion of the Preceptor.
 Although the site may be flexible, student is required to consider the coursework a priority and must make every effort to meet the needs of the site. - iii.
-The on-site time amount varies based on the project and the agreement between the student and their Preceptor; however, a minimum of 75 hours is required for the completion of the course/internship.
+The on-site time amount varies based on the project and the agreement between the student and their Preceptor; however, a minimum of 125 before fall 2021 and 75 hours is required for the completion of the course/internship starting fall 2021.